SimVascular/svZeroDSolver/docs/pages/main.md

 calibrate_stenosis_coefficient          | Toggle whether stenosis coefficient should be calibrated        | True set_capacitance_to_zero                 | Toggle whether all capacitances should be manually set to zero  | False initial_damping_factor                  | Initial damping factor for Levenberg-Marquardt optimization  | 1.0

+# Developer Guide

+If you are a developer and want to contribute to svZeroDSolver, you can find more helpful information in our [Developer Guide](@ref developer_guide).